MurkyYT/CSAuto/README.md

   4. Add -gamestateintegration to the launch options
   5. Close and start the game
 ### **Discord doesn't show amount of players in lobby**
-  1. Open the discord sub-menu
+  1. Open the discord category
-  2. Press enter 'Enter Steam Web API Key'
+  2. Get your steam web api key from [here](https://steamcommunity.com/dev)
-  3. Get your steam web api key from [here](https://steamcommunity.com/dev)
+  3. Enter your Steam Web API Key
-  4. After you entered it you should have it
+  5. After you entered it you should have it
-  5. If you still dont have it, make sure you created a lobby by inviting someone
+  6. If you still dont have it, make sure you created a lobby by inviting someone and enabled it
 ### **How to get notifications in Telegram**
    1. Send a message to the [bot](https://t.me/csautonotification_bot)
    2. Get your chat id by sending a message to [this bot](https://t.me/raw_info_bot)
    3. Copy your 'Chat ID'
-   4. Enter it in the desktop app
+   4. Go to the 'Phone notifications' category and enter the Chat ID you got
    5. After that you should get a notification which says 'Computer {MACHINE-NAME} (PC-IP) is online'
 ## Suggestions
 *If you have any suggestions you can create an issue/discussion with the suggestion in it*